hbowie/practopian-v3/commonplace-book/Belief is the end of Observation.md

 Title:  Belief is the end of Observation

-Tags:   Practopian, critical thinking, cultural evolution
+Tags:   critical thinking, cultural evolution

 Author: Milton Glaser